Forklift loading two pallets onto a truck

 Palletization software is a vital part of supply chain operations and is designed to help with the process of placing items to be shipped onto pallets.
 The software automates what has historically been a manual and time-consuming task, ensuring that goods are arranged efficiently and securely on pallets to maximize space, reduce the risk of damage, and improve overall handling.

 Palletization is the process of stacking goods or materials onto a pallet, a flat structure designed to support and stabilize them during storage and transportation.
-The main purpose of palletization is to organize the handling, storage, and movement of goods, making them easier to transport by forklifts, trucks, and other machinery.
+The main purpose of pallet building software is to organize the handling, storage, and movement of goods, making them easier to transport by forklifts, trucks, and other machinery.
 When pallets were originally introduced, the impact on material handling was dramatic.

 Using pallets as a base for goods allows them to be loaded and unloaded far more quickly and efficiently, saving hours of human resources, reducing labor costs, and enabling a faster turnaround and transportation of products.